Harvard Logo

 Harvard LogoHarvard Logo PNG

 “The University defends the truth,” reads Harvard’s emblem.
-The emblem shows respect for science, the use of only proven facts within the walls of the university, and a willingness to stand up for the truth.
+The emblem shows respect for science, using only proven facts within the university’s walls, and a willingness to stand up for the truth.
 There is a lot of nobility and valor in the mark.

 Harvard: Brand overview

-Harvard, the oldest university in existence since 1636, is known as the most influential and elite university in the world.
-It is part of the prestigious Ivy League group and is located in Cambridge, Massachusetts.
+Harvard, the oldest university since 1636, is the world’s most influential and elite.
+It is part of the prestigious Ivy League group in Cambridge, Massachusetts.
 It was founded by local authorities and named in honor of the first philanthropist, patron, and philanthropist, John Harvard.

 Meaning and History